flipperdevices/flipperzero-firmware/applications/external/flipperscope/README.md

 ./fbt launch_app APPSRC=applications_user/flipperscope
 ```

+Alternatively the binary can now be installed from https://lab.flipper.net/apps/flipperscope or the Flipper Mobile App.

 Provide signal to **pin 16/PC0**, with a voltage ranging from 0V to 2.5V and ground to **pin 18/GND**.

 Press the 'ok' button (button in the centre of joypad) to pause/unpause the waveform display.